ymunemasa/data-tutorials/tutorials/hortonworks/visualizing-website-clickstream-data/tutorial-2.md

 **Feedback**

 We are eager to hear your feedback on this tutorial.
 Please let us know what you think.

 [Click here](https://www.surveymonkey.com/s/Clickstream_Tutorial) to take survey

+### Summary

+Now that you have successfully analyzed and visualized Hortonworks Sandbox data with Microsoft Excel, you can see how Excel and other BI tools can be used with the Hortonworks platform to derive insights about customers from various data sources.

+The data in the Hortonworks platform can be refreshed frequently and used for basket analysis, A/B testing, personalized product recommendations, and other sales optimization activities.